enzoames/AMTRAK/README.md

 ### RAW SEQUEL COMMANDS WITH DJANGO

+To enter the shell

     python manage.py shell

-    from amtrakmain.models import <name_of_table_here'>
+    from amtrakmain.models import <name_of_table_here>

-    you can also create tables here, ex: Train.objects.create()
+You can also create tables here, ex: Train.objects.create()

+Follow the django documentation to see all availble commands

 ### BOOTSTRAP

 Bootstrap is a front-end framework to make building web applications a lot easier and faster.

-provides you with css and javascripts
+It provides you with the necessary files to configure the front end